Do Powerball Quick Picks Ever Win?

-Powerball offers players two ways to select numbers for the draw - choose your own numbers, or opt for the faster Quick Pick (QP), also known as Easy Pick, where the lottery computer randomly generates the numbers.
+Powerball has two ways to play; choose your own numbers, or opt for the faster Quick Pick (QP), also known as Easy Pick, where the lottery computer randomly generates the numbers.
+But do these methods give players equal odds of winning a prize.

 The two options cost the same ($2 per play), are based on the same number pool (five white ball numbers from 1 to 69 and one Powerball number from 1 to 26), and the Power Play multiplier add-on is available with both.